Azure/azure-iot-sdk-python/azure-iot-device/samples/async-hub-scenarios/README.md

     az iot hub monitor-events --hub-name <your IoT Hub name> --output table
     ```

- * [recurring_telemetry.py](recurring_telemetry.py) - Send a telemetry message every two seconds from a device to the Azure IoT Hub.
+ * [recurring_telemetry.py](recurring_telemetry.py) - Send telemetry message every two seconds from a device to the Azure IoT Hub.
    * You can monitor the Azure IoT Hub for messages received by using the following Azure CLI command:

     ```bash